sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 Tooltips are defined using the tooltip sub-element and may span as many lines as necessary.
 The image attribute is used to supply an image that will appear next to the tip text.
 Command tooltips also support a *disabledText* element; this string becomes the tooltip whenever the command is disabled.

 Most controls support multiple sizes in the ribbon.
 For example, a button can render small (small icon only), middle (small icon with text), and large (large icon over text).
 Use the *smallImage* and *largeImage* attributes to specify unique images for the different sizes.
-Images donít have to be graphics, you can also use XAML.
+Images don‚Äôt have to be graphics, you can also use XAML.
 Note, images are not flipped when running right-to-left; if the image should flip when running in this mode, e.g. arrow buttons, set the *flipImageRTL* attribute to true.
 The graphic below shows three buttons (in blue squares) in the three supported sizes.

 ![Ribbon1.png](../images/Proconcepts-Frameworks/Ribbon1.png "Framework_Guide Ribbon1.png")

 The *disableIfBusy* element is used to signal that the control should be disabled whenever the primary worker thread is busy.
 This prevents work from queuing up.
 This element is true by default.
 Controls that always need to be enabled should set this to false.

 All control declarations support a condition attribute allowing the assignment of a condition.
-If the specified condition isnít met, the control will be automatically disabled by the framework.
+If the specified condition isn‚Äôt met, the control will be automatically disabled by the framework.
 In addition, controls remain unloaded until their condition is met.
 If no condition is specified, the control is assumed to be always relevant.
-See the ëCondtions and Stateí section for more information.
+See the ‚ÄòCondtions and State‚Äô section for more information.

 Controls are implemented by inheriting from the appropriate plug-in derived base class.